 Cheesy Jalapeño Chicken Skillet

-Let’s take a break from all the desserts and baked goods (hello, caramel pecan turtle brownies!) for a quick and easy weeknight dinner.
+Let’s take a break from all the desserts and baked goods (hello, caramel pecan turtle brownies!) to share an incredible savory recipe that’s perfect for a quick and easy weeknight dinner.
 Here’s what we love so much about this cheesy jalapeño chicken skillet:

 One pan.
 Under 30 minutes.
 Serve with a simple salad or roasted broccoli for an easy, fast dinner.
 Done.